 Draft Plans of the Mount Auburn St Bus Priority Pilot Project (PDF) in 3 files:

 Factsheet about the Bus Priority Pilot Project

-Cambridge, in partnership with Watertown, was awarded a community grant from the Barr Foundation to work with the Institute for Transportation and Development Policy (ITDP) to pilot bus priority improvements for routes 71 and 73 along Mt.
+Cambridge, in partnership with Watertown, received a community grant from the Barr Foundation to work with the Institute for Transportation and Development Policy (ITDP) to pilot bus priority improvements for routes 71 and 73 along Mt.
 Auburn St., between Belmont St. and Fresh Pond Parkway.
-Read the press release announcement.
+Read the press release announcement